wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/creating-drive-subsystem.rst

 Now that our drive is characterized, it is time to start writing our robot code *proper*.
 As mentioned before, we will use the :ref:`command-based <docs/software/commandbased/what-is-command-based:What Is "Command-Based" Programming?>` framework for our robot code.
 Accordingly, our first step is to write a suitable drive :ref:`subsystem <docs/software/commandbased/subsystems:Subsystems>` class.

-The full drive class from the RamseteCommand Example Project (`Java <https://github.com/wpilibsuite/allwpilib/tree/v2024.3.2/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/ramsetecommand>`__, `C++ <https://github.com/wpilibsuite/allwpilib/tree/v2024.3.2/wpilibcExamples/src/main/cpp/examples/RamseteCommand>`__) can be seen below.
+The full drive class from the RamseteCommand Example Project ([Java](https://github.com/wpilibsuite/allwpilib/tree/v2024.3.2/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/ramsetecommand), [C++](https://github.com/wpilibsuite/allwpilib/tree/v2024.3.2/wpilibcExamples/src/main/cpp/examples/RamseteCommand)) can be seen below.
 The rest of the article will describe the steps involved in writing this class.

 .. tab-set::